 Should teens get their own policies or stay on a parent’s policy?

 Getting a teen on his or her own insurance policy is almost always more expensive than adding a teenager to your car insurance.
-Having said that, sometimes families decide a separate policy is best.
+Here is what to keep in mind:

 • You’re still liable for your child’s accidents if they’re younger than 18.
 When you sign for your teen’s license, most states assign you the responsibility for your child as a driver.

 • You’ll still have to sign the policy.
-To buy a car and a car insurance policy, which is a binding legal contract, your teen will likely need a parent to sign with him on the paperwork.
+To buy a car and a car insurance policy, a binding legal contract, your teen will likely need a parent to sign with him on the paperwork.

 • When a separate teen policy makes sense: Getting your teen his or her own policy is typically only a good idea if the child has already racked up tickets or has been in accidents and is raising the rates on your family policy.
-Then, it may be time to get your teen driver an older car with just liability coverage on the child’s own policy.
+Then, it may be time to get your teen driver an older car with liability coverage on the child’s policy.

 There is no way to avoid a rate increase once you add a teenager to your car insurance policy, but here are a few ways to get car insurance discounts for teen drivers: